-Since graduating the first group of HDSR majors in 1978, this innovative, interdisciplinary program has been a firm foundation for hundreds of HDSR graduates — a foundation which has served them well as they entered the work force and furthered their education.
+Since graduating the first group of HDSR majors in 1978, this innovative, interdisciplinary program has been a firm foundation for hundreds of HDSR graduates — a foundation which has served them well as they entered the work force, furthered their education, and lived meaningful personal lives.

 An HDSR major is excellent preparation for a broad range of careers; its focus on understanding and working effectively with people and organizations is vital for most professions.
 HDSR graduates have pursued careers and further study in such fields as: